Aloisius/hadoop-s3a/README.md

 start the upload (as opposed to the write calls to the temporary local file).
 The driver also counts read & write ops, but they are done mostly to keep from timing out on large s3 operations.

+The AWS SDK unfortunately passes the multipart threshold as an int which means fs.s3a.multipart.threshold can not be greater than 2^31-1 (2147483647).

 This is currently implemented as a FileSystem and not a AbstractFileSystem.